 The gain or loss recognized on the disposition of property may be different for regular tax and AMT because the property the taxpayer disposes of has a different basis for regular tax and AMT.
 This can occur for a number of reasons, including differences in depreciation deductions taken under the two systems for the property and in the case of stock received through the exercise of an ISO, the difference in basis caused by the ISO AMT adjustment discussed above.
 Because basis may be higher or lower for regular tax than it is for AMT, this adjustment may be positive or negative.
 The taxpayer includes the adjustment in calculating AMTI on Form 6251, line 17.

 NOTE: It is important to remember that the $3,000 limitation on the deduction of capital losses that applies to individual taxpayers for regular tax also applies for AMT.

 Except for adjustments passed through from partnerships, LLCs, and S corporations, these are all comparatively rare adjustments for individuals.
 More detail on these adjustments can be found in the instructions for Form 6251.

 NOTE: If you own a sole proprietorship business and report any of these types of expenses on Schedule C, you should generally consult with a qualified tax professional when determining the amount of the AMT adjustment.

-Have a question about the AMT adjustment rules?
+Need more help with the AMT adjustment rules?

-to the AMT Advisor.
+Submit a question to the AMT Advisor.